-Communications attorneys are expected to be out in force at the Federal Communications Bar Association and Practicing Law Institute's annual conference Dec.
+Communications attorneys are expected to be out in force at the Federal Communications Bar Association and Practising Law Institute's annual conference Dec.
 3 to Dec.
 4. Some of the industry's top lawyers, lobbyists, Hill staffers and FCC officials will be speaking at the event.
 Republican FCC Commissioner and pop culture reference aficionado Ajit Pai will deliver keynote remarks.
 Pai's fellow Republican commissioner, Michael O'Rielly, will help close the first day of the conference, which wraps up just before the annual FCC Chairman's Dinner, also known as “telecom prom.”

 The second day of the conference is set to tackle privacy and cybersecurity issues, media regulation and new technologies.

 To contact the editor responsible for this story: Keith Perine in Washington at email@example.com

 Information on the Open Internet order oral arguments is at http://www.bloomberglaw.com/public/document/United_States_Telecom_Assoc_v_FCC_et_al_Docket_No_1501063_DC_Cir_/21.

 Information on the House E&C broadcast ownership hearing is at https://energycommerce.house.gov/hearing/broadcast-ownership-21st-century.